What Does LLC Mean After a Company Business Name?

 Collaborating with someone after changing LLC name in Maryland

-This designation informs customers, partners, and stakeholders that the business is a separate legal entity, not a sole proprietorship or partnership.
+When you see "LLC" after a business name, it tells you something specific: that business is a separate legal entity, not a sole proprietorship or a general partnership.

 What Is an LLC?